Got a furry friend? It’s time to brush up on ways to keep ticks and fleas -- and the nasty diseases they spread -- away from them.

 - Steam-clean regularly, especially areas where your pet sleeps.

-- Wash pet and human bedding at least every 2 to 3 weeks.
+- Wash pet and human bedding every week or two.

 Here are tips to control pests in your yard: